catalyzeio/engineering-blog/source/2015-11-26-Deploying-Linux-Virtual-Machines-With-Encrypted-Volumes-In-Azure-Using-Arm-Templates.html.markdown

 ## Final Thoughts

 Encrypting Linux Volumes in ARM templates requires a deep understanding of resource creation in the Azure Cloud.
-It is not clear yet if the process for encrypting disks will map easily to Scale Sets, which would be required in a large infrastructure deployment.
 As ARM templating matures and the demand for encrypted data at rest increases, Microsoft should make this process easier and more straightforward.